Module vipy.gui.using_matplotlib

 def imframe(img, fr, color='b', markersize=10, label=None, figure=None)

-Show a scatterplot of fr=[[x1,y1],[x2,y2]…] 2D points overlayed on an image
+Show a scatterplot of fr=[[x1,y1],[x2,y2]…] 2D points overlayed on an image, all the same color

 Expand source code Browse git